AdaCore/aws/docs/source/building_aws.rst

 *ws*
   A static Web page server and push enabled server.

+*ws_candy*
+  A WebSocket demo using many of the WebSocket's features.

 *zdemo*
   A simple demo of the Gzip content encoding feature.